Do you need planning permission for advertising hoarding?

 - Illumination is provided by static means

-- No intermittent light source, flashing lights, moving parts or features, exposed cold cathode tubing, animation or retroflective material are included
+- No intermittent light source, flashing lights, moving parts or features, exposed cold cathode tubing, animation or retroflective material is included

 - It is illuminated in a manner that is reasonably required to fulfil the purpose of the advertisement